okta/okta-mobile-swift/README.md

 ## Introduction

-> _”Make the easy things simple and make the hard things possible.”_

 The Okta Mobile SDK represents a suite of libraries that intends to replace our legacy mobile SDKs, with the aim to streamline development, ease maintenance and feature development, and enable new use cases that were previously difficult or impractical to implement.
 We are building a platform to support the development of many SDKs, allowing application developers to choose which SDKs they need.

 ### SDK Overview